-Start by asking yourself why your dog should play with toys.
+Start by asking yourself why your dog should have toys.
 Toys can be fun, but they can also have a practical purpose.
 Part of playtime is building healthy routines and keeping your pet mentally and physically stimulated.

-If you include playtime into your dog’s daily routine, you will find it much easier to modify or add new games and toys in the future.
+If you include playtime into your dog’s daily routine, you will find it much easier to modify or add new games and toy selection in the future.

 Let’s take a look at the potential benefits of dog toys.

 This one might seem obvious, but bored dogs tend to act out in other ways, sometimes even destructively.
-Showing your dog how to play, both with you and alone can help to keep them mentally stimulated.
+My dog doesn't like toys.
+My dog get bored but won't play with toys.
+Showing your dog how to play, both with you and alone, can help to keep them mentally stimulated.